 We begin by describing a general two-party communication task under the constraint on the distinguishability of the sender’s inputs.
-This notion has already been developed in Refs. \cite{Chaturvedi2020quantum, PRR_24}.
-We then evaluate the explicit form of this constraint in three communication scenarios: $(i)$ classical communication with shared randomness, $(ii)$ quantum communication, $(iii)$ entanglement-assisted classical communication and $(iv)$ entanglement-assisted quantum communication.
-Notably, in the first scenario the constraint reduces to the same form as in classical communication without shared randomness, which is already discussed in \cite{PRR_24}.
-In this work, our primary focus is on the advantage of entanglement assisted tasks (classical and quantum) over classical communication.
-We quantify this advantage in two distinct ways.
-First, we consider the ratio between the distinguishability achievable in classical communication and that in entanglement-assisted classical (or entanglement-assisted quantum) communication, while ensuring that the success metric attains a specific value in both scenarios.
-Second, we fix the distinguishability in the respective communication settings and compare the corresponding success metrics, taking the ratio between the entanglement-assisted scenario and the classical one.
-In both approaches, a ratio exceeding $1$ indicates communication advantage due to entanglement assistance.
+This notion has been previously developed in Refs.~\cite{Chaturvedi2020quantum, PRR_24}.
+We then evaluate the explicit form of this constraint in four communication scenarios: $(i)$ classical communication with shared randomness, $(ii)$ quantum communication, $(iii)$ entanglement-assisted classical communication, and $(iv)$ entanglement-assisted quantum communication.
+Notably, in the first scenario, the constraint reduces to the same form as in classical communication without shared randomness, as discussed in Ref.~\cite{PRR_24}.
+One may therefore think of taking this classical constraint without shared randomness.
+In this case, we show that the communication complexity becomes trivial.
+The receiver can always succeed when the sender’s inputs are minimally distinguishable.
+In this work, our primary focus is on quantifying the advantage of entanglement-assisted communication (both classical and quantum) over classical communication.
+We capture this advantage in two distinct ways.
+First, we consider the ratio between the distinguishability achievable in classical communication and that in entanglement-assisted classical (or entanglement-assisted quantum) communication, while fixing the success metric to be the same in both scenarios.
+Second, we fix the distinguishability in the respective communication settings and compare the corresponding success metrics by taking the ratio between the entanglement-assisted scenario and the classical one.
+In both approaches, a ratio exceeding $1$ signifies an advantage arising from entanglement assistance.